praanjalmishra/KITTY-BOT/README.md

 # Acknowledgement:

-We would like to express our special thanks of gratitude to our mentors Aman Singh Sir(ME 3rd year),      (ECE 3rd year) and Jashan Sir(BT 4th year) as well as our guide and senior mentor Shivam Shrivastava Sir(EE 4th year & secretary, Models and Robotics Section) who gave us the golden opportunity to do this wonderful project on the topic “Kitty Bot” which helped us in doing a lot of research and we came to know about so many new things.
+We would like to express our special thanks of gratitude to our mentors Aman Singh Sir(ME 3rd year), Pankaj Singh (ECE 3rd year) and Jashan Sir(BT 4th year) as well as our guide and senior mentor Shivam Shrivastava Sir(EE 4th year & secretary, Models and Robotics Section) who gave us the golden opportunity to do this wonderful project on the topic “Kitty Bot” which helped us in doing a lot of research and we came to know about so many new things.
 Special Thanks to him for his exemplary guidance, monitoring and